transposit-connectors/mc-transposit-eng/runbooks/frontend_only_proxy.md

 Grab the `frontend_only_certs` directory form [Google Drive](https://drive.google.com/drive/folders/102UD3jYLk1560_KN_skJoZDWREVcKWls).
 Copy it to `transposit/proxy` (in your copy of the source repo).

 ## Install Certs
 You need to get OSX to trust our proxy's self-signed certs.
-Drag and drop `proxy/frontend_only_certs/fullchain.pem` onto the keychain access app to import it.
-Then click on the `s3-us-west-2.amazonaws.com` cert, expand the Trust section, and set to Always Trust
+Drag and drop `proxy/frontend_only_certs/fullchain.pem` onto the keychain access app to import it (the login keychain is fine).
+Then double click on the newly added `s3-us-west-2.amazonaws.com` cert, expand the Trust section, and set to *Always Trust*

 ## Remap the s3 bucket that serves the static assets to localhost
 Add the following to /etc/hosts